nikhilkudra/checkout-system/README.md

    ```

 ### Running the Application
-The `index.ts` file serves as the entry point.
-You can run it to see the Checkout system in action.
+The `index.ts` file serves as the entry point , we can run it to see the Checkout system in action.

 1. Build and run the code:
    ```bash